DillonSteyl/SCIE1000/Week 8/README.md

 5. NEEDS TEST - Draw a shape (lines dont have to go left to right - gives them a slightly deeper understanding of whats going on with graphs).
 6. NEEDS TEST- Changing the linestyle, colour, linewidth, and marker.
 7. NEEDS TEST AND EXERCISE - Adding titles and axis labels
-8. NEEDS TEST - grids and legends
+8. DONE - grids and legends
 9. Challenge question